-Mr S Ahmad
+Mr S Ahmad, Head of Computer Science sahmad@carshaltongirls.org.uk

-sahmad@carshaltongirls.org.uk

-Why chose Computer Science?
+Why choose Computer Science?

 Computing is of enormous importance to the economy.
 The role of Computer Science as a discipline itself and as an 'underpinning' subject across science and engineering is growing rapidly.
 The increase in the use of mobile devices and web-related technologies has exploded, resulting in new challenges for business.